 Arrow has adopted a valuation policy that provides for each property to be independently valued by a suitably qualified valuer at least once every three years.
-As at 30 June 2021, formal independent valuations were conducted for all poultry properties, with independent desktop valuations conducted for Advinco Farm, Boombera Park, Lake Powell, Cobbitty Glasshouse, Thyra Pig Farm and the Northern Territory properties.
+As at 30 June 2022, a formal independent valuation was conducted for the Cobbitty Glasshouse, with independent desktop valuations conducted for all other properties.

 For accounting purposes, the Fund's property assets are required to be split into investment property, intangible assets (water), agricultural assets and plant and equipment.
-The total of these assets were valued at \$337.1 million at 30 June 2021, compared to \$291.0 million in the previous year.
-As previously mentioned, Australian agricultural assets have continued to receive strong support from the investment market and prime properties subject to long term leases have increased substantially in the last year due to sustained interest from institutional and overseas investors.
+The total value of these assets was \$378.8 million at 30 June 2022, compared to \$339.7 million in the previous year.
+Australian agricultural assets have continued to receive strong support from the investment market with both domestic and overseas buyers.